WHAT IS THE BEST EXHIBITION SPACE?

-Exhibiting at a trade show is a great marketing strategy.
-If you haven’t discovered that yet then click here to see nine reasons why you should exhibit.
-But there are a lot of important decisions to be made when it comes to representing at a trade show.
+Exhibiting at a trade show can be a great marketing strategy.
+This can be due to many beneficial reasons.
+But there are a lot of important decisions to be made when it comes to designing an exhibition space.

 The right floor space can be the difference between a good and a bad exhibition.
 The more people that interact with your stand, the more successful you’re likely to be.

-There are five things to consider when choosing a floor space at an exhibition:
+There are five things to consider when choosing an exhibition stand space:

 - Shell Scheme or Space Only?